keithmburu/courses/2022-ml/slides/3-pragmatics.md

     gap: 1rem;
   }
 ---
-# Introduction to Machine Learning: Background
+# Introduction to Machine Learning: Background and Pragmatics

 ---
 # More Probability Review